 Idena is a novel way to formalise people on the blockchain.
 It does not collect or store personally identifiable information.
-Idena proves the uniqueness of its participants by running an AI-hard Turing test at the same time for everyone around the globe.
+Idena proves the humanness and uniqueness of its participants by running an AI-hard Turing test at the same time for everyone around the globe.

 The Internet has democratized information sharing, but, like any complex socio-technical system, it tends to concentrate power.